DataDog/documentation/content/en/metrics/guide/dynamic_quotas.md

 With **Datadog's Dynamic Metrics Quotas**, you now additionally have automatic spike remediation -- reducing unintentional metrics usage and custom metrics costs.

-Dynamic Metric Quotas, powered by [Datadog Workflows](https://www.datadoghq.com/product/workflow-automation/), allow you to define a quota / threshold of custom metrics at an account, team or metric name level through a metric monitor on your estimated custom metric usage metrics.
+Dynamic Metric Quotas, powered by [Datadog Workflows](https://www.datadoghq.com/product/workflow-automation/), allow you to define a custom metrics quota at an account level (or team/metric name level) via a metric monitor on your estimated custom metric usage metrics.

 If your monitor alerts, Datadog identifies the culprit, spiking metrics and asks permission via Slack to automatically apply Metrics without Limits configurations to these metrics; reducing the usage and costs of these metrics on your behalf.

-Datadog’s Intelligent query insights provide us a list of the actively queried tags that we use to configure problematic metrics such that you are guaranteed the most cost-optimized configuration that doesn’t sacrifice visibility.
-Dynamic metric quotas help protect your organization from unintentional cardinality and budget overages and relieves your teams from having to play whack-a-mole to remediate metric volume spikes.
-(Learn more about using Datadog's Estimated Usage Metrics to monitor your metric volume usage [here][10])
+Datadog’s Intelligent Query Insights provide us a list of the actively queried tags that we use to configure problematic metrics such that you are guaranteed the most cost-optimized configuration that doesn’t sacrifice visibility.
+Dynamic Metric Quotas help protect your organization from unintentional cardinality and budget overages and relieves your teams from having to play whack-a-mole to remediate metric volume spikes.
+Learn more about using Datadog's Estimated Usage Metrics to monitor your metric volume usage [here][10]

 ## Setup